 Police Quest, police officer turned game designer

-Following the incident Walls initially continued his duty but it soon became obvious that the episode had left him psychologically injured, resulting in a delayed traumatic response.
-The near-death experience, coupled with the fact that the convict, Walls not only had shot but also had identified himself, had escaped resulted in sleepless nights and anxiety attacks.
+Following the incident Walls initially continued his duty but it soon became evident that the event had inflicted psychological harm, leading to a delayed traumatic response.
+The close brush with death, along with the added distress caused by the escaped convict who Walls had both shot and identified, resulted in sleep deprivation and anxiety attacks.

 In 1985 Walls went on administrative leave, for the department to evaluate his condition and determine if he was suitable to resume his work.
 During this leave, Walls was introduced to Sierra On-Line co-founder Ken Williams.

-At the time the Walls family was living in the small town of Coarsegold, a place which name had been derived from the coarse gold nuggets found during the mid-19th century California Gold Rush.
-Only 7 miles up the road, a modern-day gold rush in high-tech creativity was occurring, in the town of Oakhurst, lovely tucked away in the foothills of the majestic Sierra Nevada Mountain range, just south of Yosemite National Park.
+At the time the Walls family was living in the small town of Coarsegold, a small community known for its historical connection to the mid-19th century California Gold Rush, from which its name was derived.
+Only 7 miles up the road, a modern-day gold rush in high-tech creativity was occurring, in the town of Oakhurst, nestled in the scenic foothills of the majestic Sierra Nevada Mountain range, just south of Yosemite National Park.

-While most locals had a hard time comprehending what was going on behind the wooden facade of the custom build Redwood building, nearly everybody knew somebody associated with the company.
+While most locals had a hard time comprehending what transpired behind the wooden facade of the custom-built Redwood building, most knew somebody associated with the company.

 Founders Ken and Roberta’s idea of gathering master storytellers, artists, designers, writers, and programmers far away from the buzz of the big cities were indeed coming to fruition, here in the rural mountainous countryside.

-Williams, not afraid of hiring designers that didn’t necessarily have any computer or programming skills, believed that with the right passion and right resources, more trustworthy interactive stories could be told.
-While the game industry was surely maturing the non-distinguishing between programmers and designers was still very real, a leftover from the early days when games typically were the creation of a single person.
+Williams, unafraid to hire designers without prior computer or programming skills, firmly believed that with the right passion and adequate resources, it was possible to craft more immersive and credible interactive stories.
+While the game industry was undoubtedly maturing, the distinction between programmers and designers remained somewhat blurred, a lingering remnant from the early days when games were often the creation of a single person.

-Walls was invited to Williams’ house for a few rounds of racquetball to break the ice and later to discuss the idea of a police adventure game using Walls’ knowledge and experience as an officer.
-While Walls literally knew nothing about computers or games for that matter, his 15 years in the force was more than enough to convey believable stories and the correct police procedures involved.
+Walls was invited to Williams’ house for a few rounds of racquetball to break the ice and later to discuss the idea of a police adventure game, leveraging Walls’ extensive knowledge and experience as a police officer.
+While Walls literally knew nothing about computers or games for that matter, his 15 years in law enforcement was more than enough to convey believable stories and the correct police procedures involved.

 In 1986 Walls officially resigned from the police force and joined the Sierra family, as a contractor, to complete the design of what would become the first game in the Police Quest series.

 Walking into the Sierra offices surely was like stepping onto the surface of an alien planet, this was definitely outside of Walls’ comfort zone.
-Nonetheless, he Slowly but surely got acquainted with computers and the game development process.
-Co-founder and King’s Quest designer Roberta Williams would occasionally step in and give pointers but the greatest guidance came from artist Mark Crowe, who would give Walls advice on game design throughout the project.
-The programming team consisted of Scott Murphy, Ken Williams, and Greg Rowland, all of which also helped out, outlining what was technically possible using Sierra’s now-proven Adventure Game Interpreter (AGI).
+Nonetheless, he slowly but surely got acquainted with computers and the game development process.
+Roberta Williams, the designer of King’s Quest, occasionally offered guidance and insights, while artist Mark Crowe played a pivotal role in advising Walls on game design throughout the project.
+The programming team, comprised of Scott Murphy, Ken Williams, and Greg Rowland, also provided valuable assistance by outlining the technical possibilities utilizing Sierra’s established Adventure Game Interpreter.

-Later in development, when the project started to run behind, Al Lowe, who recently had completed his Leisure Suit Larry in the Land of the Lounge lizard, a game that commercially got off to a very slow start, took on the project as lead programmer.
+As the project advanced, the team started to run behind, Al Lowe, who recently had completed his Leisure Suit Larry in the Land of the Lounge lizards, took on the project as lead programmer.

-The final story consisted of episodes from Walls’ own personal experience alongside side that of fellow colleagues and with inspiration from crime novels, movies, and late-night police television series.
-In 1987, after an enlightened development phase for Walls, he and the team would put the finishing touches on Police Quest in Pursuit of the Death Angel and the story of Sonny Bonds, a traffic cop who soon finds himself working a homicide case involving the murderous drug dealer Jessie Bains, dubbed by the press The Death Angel.
+The final story for Police Quest was a culmination of Walls’ personal experiences, as well as those of his fellow colleagues, complemented by inspiration drawn from crime novels, movies, and late-night police television series.
+Throughout the development process, Walls underwent a transformative journey and in 1987, he and the team would put the finishing touches on Police Quest: In Pursuit of the Death Angel and the story of Sonny Bonds, a traffic cop who soon finds himself working a homicide case involving the murderous drug dealer Jessie Bains, dubbed by the press The Death Angel.

-The game and story transpire in the decaying fictional city of Lytton, a city modeled after Fresno but named after a town in Canada.
-Sonny Bonds’ name and appearance were loosely based on Walls’ own son, Sonny Walls.
+The game and story transpire in the decaying fictional city of Lytton, modeled after Fresno but named after a town in Canada.
+The character of Sonny Bonds drew loose inspiration from Walls’ own son, Sonny Walls, both in terms of name and appearance.

 Police Quest utilized the now-proven AGI text-parser-driven interface.
 Using low-resolution 16 colors EGA the game visually couldn’t depict the gritty reality of the criminal world but managed to give great insights into police procedures and didn’t hesitate to punish you if you didn’t comply with protocols.